Dallas Dog Bite Injury Lawyer

 Though the trend is not exclusive to any particular breed, Texas reports more fatal dog attack injuries than any other state in the country, with 34 bite-related deaths occurring between January 2005 and February 2013.

 Mail carriers have an especially high risk of being bitten or mauled.
-Nearly 60 postal carriers were attacked in Dallas alone during 2015, with another 39 bites reported in Fort Worth.
+Nearly 60 postal carriers were attacked in Dallas alone during 2015.

-When Are Pet Owners Liable for Dog Bite Injuries in Texas?
+Are Pet Owners Liable for Dog Bite Injuries in Dallas?

 Every state follows different legal standards with regard to owner liability for dog bite injuries.
 While Texas does not currently possess an explicit dog bite liability statute, prior court cases have set a precedent for determining bite liability.